apneus/Simple-Music-Player/README.md

 This document is an overview and explanation of each section of the code.
 I have tried my best to include how it works and key features but please bear in mind I'm a beginner.

+Very simple GUI Python music player,mostly to prove to myself I could do it.
+If this helps anyone else learning Python, job done.

 # TKINTER MUSIC PLAYER 4.0

 ## 1. Importing Libraries and Initialization